junxit/us-congress-bills-113/metadata.md

 - 2013-01-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 29 (Roll no. 24). (text: CR H187-197)
 - 2013-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 29 (Roll no. 24).(text: CR H187-197)
 - 2013-01-23 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2013-02-04 — Referred to the Subcommittee on Health.
+- 2013-02-13 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2013-02-14 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2013-02-14 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 14.